cloudflare/workers-docs/content/reference/runtime/limits.md

 This section describes various limitations associated with your account.b

-A Worker script plus any [Asset Bindings](/reference/tooling/api/bindings) can be up to 1MB in size after compression.
+A Workers script plus any [Asset Bindings](/reference/tooling/api/bindings) can be up to 1MB in size after compression.

 ## Number of Scripts Limits